 VPN service | KI-VPN

-When working remotely, you can connect via our Virtual Private Network (VPN) to access KI’s private network and internal resources – such as shared folders on a file server.
+When working remotely, you can connect via VPN (Virtual Private Network) to access KI's network and internal resources - such as shared folders on file servers.
+There is one service available for Karyon clients within Coordinated IT called KI-VPN, and another called VPN Light for other computers.

-With KI-VPN, your computer works just as it would if you were on campus.
-This means that you are identified as a KI employee and have direct access to KI:s resources, without an additional login.
+With VPN, your computer works just like it does when you are on campus.
+This means that you are identified as a KI employee and get direct access to certain internal resources without an extra login.

 Please note that KI-VPN is not available for students at KI.

-You connect by right-clicking on the icon and choosing "Connect to KI-VPN Primary" and after that log in by:
+To connect, right-click on the programme icon and select "Connect to KI-VPN Primary", then log in with:

 1. Username and password (your KI ID)